geb/geb/doc/manual/src/chapters/090-history.md

 * `waitFor()` methods added, making dealing with dynamic pages easier
 * Support for `alert()` and `confirm()` dialogs
 * Added jQuery integration
+* Reporting integration classes (e.g. GebReportingSpec) now save a screenshot if using the FirefoxDriver

 ## 0.4